klas/Agent-ID-resolver-component/Readme.md

 #### Architecture - Design patterns
 Beside standard Laravel structure, the code uses the following design patterns:
 * **Builder Pattern** to build the right filter chain for each company
-* **Chain of Responsibility** for filter chain definitions
+* **Chain of Responsibility Pattern** for filter chain definitions
-* **Strategy** to provide different resolving strategies.
+* **Strategy Pattern** to provide different resolving strategies.
 Active strategy is defined in the AppServiceProvider by binding to AidResolvingStrategyInterface.
 Implemented are:
   * Filtering strategy the resolves name using different string filters and
   * Fuzzy Matching strategy that matches using fuzzy matching algorithms, mainly using the FuzzyWuzzy library.
+* **Repository Pattern** for databas layer decupled from ORM

 #### Various test examples
 Tested using Laravel native API testing Http/Integration and Unit tests